 I don’t suggest going full Zuckerberg, but here are a few things we could try:

-Organising your wardrobe in a way that makes it easier for you to create outfits.
-This could be removing and packing away your heavily seasonal clothes when they are not needed so you are not overloaded by choice.
-You could also try organising your garments by colour or category.
+Organising our wardrobes in a way that makes it easier for us to create outfits.
+This could be removing and packing away our heavy seasonal clothes when they are not needed so we are not overloaded by choice.
+We could also try organising our garments by colour or category.

-Get the camera out and take some photos of those outfits that you have tried and tested, and know to work and make you feel good.
-On those days you find yourself muttering those all too common words, just grab your phone and swipe across, picking one of those already put together outfits.
-This is a nice reminder that you do have things to wear (also works a treat when packing!).
+Get the camera out and take some photos of those outfits that we have tried and tested, and make us feel good.
+On those days that we find ourselves muttering those all too common words, all we need to do is grab our phone and swipe across, picking one of those already put together outfits.
+This is a nice reminder too that we do have things to wear (also works a treat when packing!).

 Challenge that herd mentality, and develop a personal style.
 Fast fashion has changed our relationship with clothing, and not necessarily for the better.
-The ubiquitousness, low price, and quality of fast fashion, may be contributing to us no longer wearing clothing that are an expression of who we are.
-Instead we may simply be mirroring what’s on the racks of the big brands, or buying clothes because “influencer” are telling us they’re trendy.
-There is so much joy to be had in developing a personal style of your own.
-In doing so we may also slow down our consumption habits, buying less and building a wardrobe that is less “overwhelming”.
+The ubiquitousness, low price, and quality of fast fashion, may be contributing to us no longer wearing clothing that is an expression of who we are.
+Instead we may simply be mirroring what’s on the racks of the big brands, or buying clothes because “influencers” are telling us they’re trendy.
+There is so much joy to be had in developing a personal style of our own.
+In doing so we may also be helping to slow down our consumption habits, buying less and building a wardrobe that is less “overwhelming”.

-Maybe try writing a list and having it with you when you go shopping in-store or online.
-You could try being as detailed and precise as you can so you can block out the many choices that may be on offer and focus on what you really need.
-Maybe you are going shopping for jeans, and you know that you have certain styles of tops in certain colours that you need to pair them back with.
+Maybe try writing a list and having it with us when we go shopping in-store or online.
+We could try being as detailed and precise as we want so we can block out the many choices that may be on offer and focus on what we really need.
+Maybe we are going shopping for jeans, and we know that we have certain styles of tops in certain colours that we need to pair them back with.
 Therefore, a pair of light denim, boyfriend jeans would be best.
-By having it written down on your list, you may just be less inclined to be conflicted when you see the black skinny pair.
+By having it written down on our list, we may just be less inclined to be conflicted when we see the black skinny pair.